MadhanBabuUradi/supermarket_bill_calculator/README.md

 # ⭐ Support

 If you like this project, consider giving it a star on GitHub!
-It helps with visibility and credibility.
+It helps with visibility and credibility !.